 2. Do egg substitutes change the taste of baked goods?

-Some substitutes, like mashed bananas or applesauce, can impart a mild fruity flavor.
-Flaxseeds and chia seeds may add a nutty or earthy note.
-Neutral options like aquafaba, silken tofu, or commercial egg replacers are better for recipes where you want the original flavors to shine.
+Some egg substitutes, like mashed bananas or applesauce, can impart a mild fruity flavor.
+Since eggs in baking contribute to a neutral taste, choosing the right alternative is essential.
+Flaxseeds and chia seeds may add a nutty or earthy note, while neutral options like aquafaba, silken tofu, or commercial egg replacers work best for recipes where you want the original flavors to shine.

 3. What’s the best egg substitute for fluffy cakes?